Biden rallies for LGBTQ+ rights as he looks to shake off an uneven debate performance

 Michael Panzarella of Phoenix said he’s an independent voter and won his trip to the event by donating to an LGBTQ+ advocacy group.
 He called the debate “unfortunate” because “instead of discussing actual issues, we discuss wedge topics and stick with narratives that are false.”

+John performed a rollicking version of “Bennie and the Jets,” which he said was about an androgynous band, then offered a defiant rendition of “I’m Still Standing.”
+He closed with “Don’t Let the Sun Go Down on Me,” after reflecting aloud on “all the troubles that so many of us have been through.”

+Another pop star, Katy Perry, briefly took the stage and called the visitor center “a destination full of love to honor a community that deserves so much respect.”

-Also among those attending was former NBA player Jason Collins, who in 2013 became the first then-active player in any of the four major pro U.S. sports leagues to come out as gay.
+Also among those attending was former NBA player Jason Collins, who in 2013 became the first then-active player in any of the four major pro-U.S. sports leagues to come out as gay.
+He said that "a lot of LGBTQ students aren’t really being told their history.”

-“A lot of LGBTQ students aren’t really being told their history,” Collins said.
-“We need monuments like this to understand where our country has been and where change needs to continue to happen.”
+“We need monuments like this to understand where our country has been and where change needs to continue to happen," Collins said in an interview.

 Biden's stance on LGBTQ+ issues has evolved throughout his decades of public service.